Realtime

 Raw Data

-Realtime transfers on both the FedNow Service and Real Time Payments network use the ISO 20022 messaging format.
+Realtime transfers on both the FedNow Service and RTP network use the ISO 20022 messaging format.
 ISO 20022 messages contain an immense amount of data that we make available in our Realtime transfer API payloads.

 Limits

 Realtime transfers are subject to limits set by the Federal Reserve and The Clearing House.
-The FedNow Service has a per-transaction limit of $500,000 while the Real Time Payments Network has a per-transaction limit of $10,000,000.
+The FedNow Service has a per-transaction limit of $500,000 while the RTP network has a per-transaction limit of $10,000,000.

 Valid Characters Permitted

 The ISO 20022 message standard defines a set of valid characters permitted in FedNow and RTP messages.
-Messages with invalid characters will be rejected by the FedNow Service and Real Time Payments Network.
+Messages with invalid characters will be rejected by the FedNow Service and RTP network.
 The following regular expression can be used to detect invalid characters [^A-Za-z\d/\-?:( ).,'+].
 Valid characters include:

 • Alphanumeric: A-Za-z0-9 and spaces